ron1tk/ron1tk.github.io/content/about.md

 ## Goals
-I'm planning to pursue a PhD after completing my Master's degree, with interests in joining top AI research labs.
+I'm planning to pursue a PhD after completing my Master's degree.
 I'm excited about contributing to the advancement of machine learning through both theoretical research and practical applications that can make a real impact.

 ## Interests
 I'm making this website so that I can have a portfolio for any side projects that I work on.